 I had to let go of her recently.
 It was inevitable that this would happen.
 It's like the movie, WHEN HARRY MET SALLY, with Meg Ryan and Billy Crystal.
 Men and women can't be friends.
 You either have an Eros type of relationship, or you don't, and as soon as a third person comes into the picture, it gets too complicated to continue with Philos alone.

 I prayed about it.
-I knew that, if God wanted the relationship to work for us, it would, but I also knew that there were too many differences between us for any kind of romance to develop into a successful relationship.
+I knew that, if God wanted the relationship to work for us, it would, but I also knew that there were too many differences between us for any kind of romance to develop into that kind of a relationship.
 We had gotten too close, though, I guess.
 And I got selfish, because I liked what we had.
 But I couldn't give her what she wanted, which was the Eros, Storge, Ludus, and Pragma.
 We only had the Philos, and that was good enough for me.
 When she found the other types in a guy that made her happy, I couldn't handle sharing her, and I knew I had to let her go.
 Because men and women can't be friends.
 And I had to let her go before she left me, because that's been my experience.
 I lose the people that mean the most to me.

 I don't let very many people into my life anymore.
 I guess I got tired of losing them, because that's what happens, inevitably.
-And it made me sad.
+And it has made me sad.
 I have lots of acquaintances, but very few real friends.
 I'm not talking family, because that's different.
 I can't seem to hang onto any real friends.

 Slowly but surely, the turnover from couple friends to single friends took place, and I found that I was spending most of my time with other singles, though I was still a bit stigmatized since I wasn't just a single guy...
 I was a parent, too.
 So the only people I really had anything in common with were single parents with kids.
 And very few, if any of those, were single due to the death of their spouse.
 Most were divorced.
 The two are similar, but still very different.